 Introduction

 As noted earlier, it is in the database file that the major differences between Version 3.0 and earlier versions of SIGRID-3 are found.
 To provide backwards compatibility, all of the earlier SIGRID-3 fields are retained.
-To simplify the production of S-57/S-10x files, fields from the Ice Objects Catalogue are added to Version 3.0.
+To simplify the production of S-57/S-411 files, fields from the Ice Objects Catalogue are added to Version 3.x.
 Most of these new fields can be used in place of the previous fields and, over time, it is expected that use of the older fields will be phased out.

 The *.dbf file for polygon shapefiles consists of a set of fields (attributes) that describe each polygon feature in the shapefile.
 Visualizing the database file as a table of rows and columns, there is one row for each polygon and one column for each field.
 The rows must be in the same order as features in the main (*.shp) file.
 All mandatory fields must be present in the database file and the naming, type and length of the fields must follow the layout defined in Table A-2.
 The easiest way to create the database file is with GIS software capable of creating shapefiles but it is also possible to create them with database or custom software.